Yes – You can have crispy – baked chicken wings!

 The key to baking crispy wings is baking powder.
-You can use whatever your favorite rub is but just add the same amount of baking powder to the mix.
+You can use whatever your favorite rub is but just add one half the amount of baking powder to the mix.
 Here is what the dragon lady likes to use and she always nails it.

 - 1 tbsp each of: Garlic Powder, Onion Powder, White Pepper (substitute black pepper if need be), Paprika and kosher salt.
 We sometimes add a tsp of Smoked Paprika

-- We add an equal amount of baking powder. ie 5 tbsp of rub mix above – add 5 tbsp of baking powder
+- We add one half the amount of baking powder. ie 5 tbsp of rub mix above – add 2.5 tbsp of baking powder

 Ah The Sauce